LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

   class NestedClass{};
 };

-A class has a set of members, which can be data, function, or type members.
+A class has a set of members, which can be data, function, or type members

 Attributes
 Attributes are a classes' data members.